 Unless you’re using a no deposit bonus, you’re going to need some Bitcoin to play at a Bitcoin online casino.
 There are a few different ways to get hold of some:

-- Earn some from an employer – many freelance opportunities pay in Bitcoin these days.
-It’s great for fast global payments and there is zero risk of chargeback after you receive payment
+- Earn some from an employer – many freelance opportunities pay in the currency these days.
+It’s great for fast global payments and there is zero risk of charge-back after you receive payment

 - Receive some as a gift.
 If you’re lucky enough to know someone with some Bitcoin, they might be willing to gift you some